glebec/potential/README.md

   .then(successF2, failureF2);
 ```

-* If `p1` resolves or rejects with a value and does not have the appropriate handler (`successFn` or `failureFn` is not a function), `p2` is resolved or rejected with the same value.
+* If `p1` fulfills or rejects with a value and does not have the appropriate handler (`successFn` or `failureFn` is not a function), `p2` is fulfilled or rejected with the same value.
 This is called bubbling.
 In other words, values bubble down to the first handler of the correct type in the chain.
-* If `p1` resolves or rejects with a value `v1` and has the appropriate handler (`successFn` or `failureFn` is a function), that handler is invoked with `v1`.
+* If `p1` fulfills or rejects with a value `v1` and has the appropriate handler (`successFn` or `failureFn` is a function), that handler is invoked with `v1`.
-    - if the handler returns a normal value `x`, `p2` is resolved with `x`, meaning `successF2` is invoked with `x`.
+    - if the handler returns a normal value `x`, `p2` is fulfilled with `x`, meaning `successF2` is invoked with `x`.
-    - if the handler returns a promise or thenable `pX`, `p2` assimilates that promise or thenable, meaning `successF2` is invoked with the promised value `x`.
+    - if the handler returns a promise or thenable `pX`, `p2` assimilates that promise or thenable, meaning `p2` will behave as if it were `pX` — calling handlers based on the fulfillment or rejection of `pX`.
     - if the handler `throw`s an error `e`, `p2` is rejected with `e`, meaning `failureF2` is invoked with `e`.

 This complex behavior is the reason why promises are versatile, powerful, and expressive.